 What is Apple's App Library and where to find it in iOS 14?

-The App Library is found by swiping left on the last Home Screen page that currently holds apps on your iPhone.
+The App Library is found by swiping right to left on the last Home Screen page that currently holds apps on your iPhone.
 That could be two swipes, it could be dozens of swipes, and will depend on how many apps you have installed on your Apple iPhone (the feature is not available on the iPad in iPadOS 14).

 Using the App Library